 - Staple Gun with Staples about the size of your wood.
 You certainly don’t want the prongs to poke through the foam or fabric… I used 6 mm staples, the shortest I could find.

 First thing’s first.
 If you are amazing, and know how to sew, get that done first.
 As I mentioned, my aunt helped me sew a seam so my pattern would go in the direction I thought looked better.
 If you do not a sew, that’s okay, just make sure your fabric is the right size.
 Once you have all your supplies, the process is actually very quick and easy- I’d say we spent a total of 30 minutes making the whole thing.

 Start by cutting your foam down to size.
 While the length of my foam was cut in the store (55 3/8″) the width was wider than what I needed.
-While I have heard that an electric knife is great for cutting foam (that’s what they used in the store), I don’t have one, so I used a razor, and it did just fine.
-Make sure to measure and draw a line to guide your razor.
+While I have heard that an electric knife is great for cutting foam (that’s what they used in the store), I don’t have one, so I used a utility knife, and it did just fine.
+Make sure to measure and draw a line to guide your knife.

 Now wrap your fabric around and pull tightly, making sure your pattern aligned.
 Then staple your fabric onto the bottom of the board.

 Ta Dah!!!
 DIY bench cushion!
 In order to prevent the cushion from moving all over the bench, I laid down some grippy stuff I had downstairs.
 Obviously “grippy stuff” is a technical term, but I’m not sure of what it’s really called… anyone know?

 And there you have it!
 DIY bench cushion.